 - The most minor of TBIs, concussions occur when there is bleeding within the skull or brain.
 A mild concussion results in feelings of light-headedness or brief loss of consciousness.
 More serious concussions result in longer periods of unconsciousness.
 Some people experience varying levels of memory loss, dizziness, headache, nausea, and confusion.

-To avoid any kind of brain injury, the helmet you choose should be fitted properly for maximum safety.
-Be sure of a snug fit with little to no space between the helmet and your head.
+To avoid any kind of brain injury and have the most safety, your helmet must fit properly.
+Make sure that the helmet fits snugly and that there’s little to no space between it and your head.
 Have a professional check the fit if there is any doubt.
 A chin strap and buckle should secure the helmet far enough forward to be over your forehead.
 Children tend to tilt helmets back, decreasing the level of protection.
 Be sure to educate them on the safest way to wear it.
 As all helmets must meet current federal safety standards, older models may no longer be as effective.
-Upon purchase, it is beneficial to read all instructions carefully after inspecting the new helmet for flaws.
-In addition, if a helmet has previously sustained an impact, it should be replaced, as its integrity may have been compromised.
+Upon buying, it is beneficial to read all instructions carefully after inspecting the new helmet for flaws.
+Also, you should replace your helmet after sustaining an impact, as an impact may compromise the integrity of the helmet.